eea76/sqs_dynamodb/readme.md

 ##### Project Setup
 - Because this project utilizes localstack, it also requires Docker: https://www.docker.com/
 - Download and install the Docker client
-- After verifying it's running, initialize a virtualenv.
-An IDE like PyCharm/IntelliJ can automatically create a virtualenv, or to create one manually do `virtualenv -p python3 venv` while in in the project root.
+- After starting Docker (it just runs in the background; see the menu bar icon to verify), initialize a virtualenv.
+An IDE like PyCharm/IntelliJ can automatically create a virtualenv, or to create one manually do `virtualenv -p python3 venv` while in the project root.
-- Activate the virtualenv if the IDE hasn't: `source venv/bin/activate`
+- Activate the virtualenv if the IDE hasn't already: `source venv/bin/activate`
 - install requirements: `pip3 install -r requirements.txt`

 ##### Create Resources
 - Run `localstack start`
 - Once everything is Ready, open localstack_setup.sh
 - In the console, run `aws --endpoint-url=http://localhost:4576 sqs create-queue --queue-name movie-load.fifo --attributes "FifoQueue=true"`
-- This creates a SQS queue called movie-load, which is where we'll be sending and receiving messages (the generated movies)
+- This creates a SQS queue called movie-load, which is where we'll be sending and receiving messages (ie the generated movies)
 - (DYNAMODB COMMAND)
 - (S3 BUCKET COMMAND)